is-it-ayush/fa/README.md

 fs store remove spoingus_store # remove the spoingus store.

 # export & import
-fa import --csv-file ./mock/import/sample_data.csv # import credentails from sample_data.csv (the only required condition is that the csv must contain a username & a password field. it can also contain an optional url field. all other fields would be ignored) fa export --csv-file ./mock/export/sample_export.csv # export credentials to sample_export.csv (this creates/overwrites the file for you).
+fa import --csv-file ./mock/import/sample_data.csv # import credentails from sample_data.csv (the only required condition is that the csv must contain a username & a password column. it can also contain an optional url column. all other fields would be ignored) fa export --csv-file ./mock/export/sample_export.csv # export credentials to sample_export.csv (this creates/overwrites the file for you).

 # other